UA. University of Colorado Boulder History and Records

-Overview Albert G. Barris was an undergraduate on the Boulder campus during the 1915-1916 academic year.
+Abstract Albert G. Barris was an undergraduate on the Boulder campus during the 1915-1916 academic year.
 He later received a Baccalaureate in Mechanical Engineering and resided in Aspen, Colorado.
 This small collection includes his student handbook for 1915-1916 and a photograph of him on his 90th birthday.

-Overview The Gamma Lambda Chapter of the Alpha Tau Omega Fraternity was installed at the University of Colorado in 1901.
+Abstract The Gamma Lambda Chapter of the Alpha Tau Omega Fraternity was installed at the University of Colorado in 1901.
 The Alpha Tau Omega Fraternity Photographs contain four photographs, dated 1926, of members of the fraternity as well as the fraternity’s house at 1300 Pennsylvania Avenue in Boulder, Colorado.

 Scope and Contents Collection contains minutes; applications for membership; newsletters; secretary's files; President's files; correspondence; reports.